awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

    We recommend that you plan your pricing, entitlement, and metering strategy well in advance of publicly publishing your product\.
    + For information about the requirements for container\-based products, see [Container\-based product requirements](container-product-policies.md)\.
-   + For information about setting the pricing for your product, see [Container product pricing](pricing-container-products.md)\.
+   + For information about setting the pricing for your product, see [Container products pricing](pricing-container-products.md)\.
    + For information about custom metering for your paid container\-based product, see [Hourly and custom metering with AWS Marketplace Metering Service](container-products-billing-integration.md#entitlement-and-metering-for-paid-products)\.

 ## Creating a container product<a name="create-container-product"></a>